 This is the perfect district for a coffee break: by tradition, we suggest you to stop at Sant’Eustachio café, which seems to be the best one in Rome.
 The secret?
 Try to discover it!

-While walking towards Piazza di Spagna, especially if it is a lovely sunny day, not to be missed the chance of visiting Piazza San Lorenzo in Lucina, a little square that seems from another age, considering it is only a few steps away from the main shopping street Via del Corso.This beautiful piazza is a typical rendezvous place for an aperitif in one of the many cafés and wine bars with oudoor tables.
-Comfortably seated, you can enjoy the view of the church of the same name, inside which is the Cappella Fonseca, designed by Bernini.
+While walking towards Piazza di Spagna, beside the magnificent Trinità dei Monti Steps, is the Keats-Shelley House, final home of John Keats, one of the greatest English poet.
+Especially if it is a lovely sunny day, not to be missed the chance of visiting Piazza San Lorenzo in Lucina, a little square that seems from another age, considering it is only a few steps away from the main shopping street Via del Corso.This beautiful piazza is a typical rendezvous place for an aperitif in one of the many cafés and wine bars with oudoor tables.
+Comfortably seated, you can enjoy the view of the basilica of the same name, inside which is the Cappella Fonseca, designed by Bernini.